 - There are many rewards that you can use to reward yourself.
 These can be ,going for a nice refreshing walk at the park, hanging out with friends, having a nice meal with the family, or just taking some time and effort to develop and pamper yourself, for example : shopping or playing sports.

-While tackling perfectionism, you might come to a realisation that you are as capable as others without too much perfection and thus, try to loosen up a little and try to ease the stress and anxiety that you feel while completing near impossible tasks.
+While tackling perfectionism, you might come to a realization that you are as capable as others without too much perfection and thus, try to loosen up a little and try to ease the stress and anxiety that you feel while completing near impossible tasks.
 Instead try to enjoy and understand the tasks that you have been assigned to complete.
 This might give you more satisfactory results and output than following the approach of a perfectionist.